-$$G = 20 \log (d / \lambda) + 7.3 dBi$$ (11)
+$$G = 20 \log(d/\lambda) + 7.3 \text{ dBi.}$$ (11)

-The gains of some nominal antennas of each type are illustrated graphically in Fig 30.67, which helps to show why Yagis are nearly always the best choice for EME on the VHF bands.
-They are light, easy to build and have relatively low wind resistance.
+The gains of some nominal antennas of each type are illustrated graphically in Figure 30.7, which helps to show why Yagis are nearly always the best choice for EME on the VHF bands.
+They are light, easy to build, and have relatively low wind resistance.
 Stacks of four Yagis are small enough that they can be mounted on towers for sky coverage free of nearby obstructions.
-Larger arrays of 8, 16
+Larger arrays of 8, 16, or even more Yagis are possible, although the complexity and losses in phasing lines and power dividers then become important considerations, especially at higher frequencies.
+Long Yagis are narrowband antennas, usable on just a single band.

-We usually think of the linear polarization of a transmitted signal as being "horizontal" or "vertical."
+We usually think of the linear polarization of a transmitted signal as being "horizontal" or "vertical".
 Of course, on the spherical Earth these concepts have meaning only locally.
-As seen from the moon, widely separated horizontal antennas may have very different orientations (see Fig 30.68).
-Therefore, in the absence of Faraday rotation an EME signal transmitted with horizontal polarization by station A will have its linear polarization misaligned at stations B and C by angles known as the spatial polarization offset.
-In Fig 30.68 the signal from A arrives with vertical polarization at B and at 45° to the horizon at C. Suppose C is trying to work A and $\theta_c = 45^{\circ}$ is the spatial polarization offset from A to C. The return signal from C to A will be offset in the opposite direction, that is, by an amount $-\theta_s$
+As seen from the moon, widely separated horizontal antennas may have very different orientations (see Figure 30.8).
+Therefore, in the absence of Faraday rotation an EME signal transmitted with

+2010 Handbook / Chapter 30 / EME Communications Page 12 of 46 horizontal polarization by station A will have its linear polarization misaligned at stations B and C by angles known as the spatial polarization offset.
+In Figure 30.8 the signal from A arrives with vertical polarization at B and at 45° to the horizon at C. Suppose C is trying to work A, and $\theta_s = 45^\circ$ is the spatial polarization offset from A to C. The return signal from C to A will be offset in the opposite direction, that is, by an amount $-\theta_s = -45^\circ$ .
+The Faraday rotation angle $\theta_F$ , on the other hand, has the same sign for transmission in both directions.
+Thus the net polarization shift from A to C is $\theta_F + \theta_s$ , while that from C to A is $\theta_F - \theta_s$ .
+If $\theta_F$ is close to any of the values $\pm 45^\circ$ , $\pm 135^\circ$ , $\pm 225^\circ$ , ..., then one of the net polarization shifts is nearly 90° while the other is close to 0°.
+The result for stations with fixed linear polarization will be apparent oneway propagation: for example, A can copy C, but C cannot copy A.